 VI.
 Submitting a Requisition for a Variance from the Standard Configuration

-The department will complete and submit to the Office of Information Technology a departmental requisition for the computer.
+The department will complete and submit to Information Technology Services a departmental requisition for the computer.
 Accompanying the requisition will be a request for a variance from the university standard.
 This should explain why the university standard configuration is not appropriate for their needs.
 This can be the result of incompatibilities of required software or hardware or a vendor requirement.
-This requisition and request for variance will be reviewed by the appropriate OIT staff.
+This requisition and request for variance will be reviewed by the appropriate ITS staff.
 If there is not significant reasoning for the variance, the requisition will be sent back to the department with written explanation and a proposed alternative standard configuration.
 At that point, the department should consider the university standard or they can consider an appeal of the variance request.

 VII.
 Variance Request Appeals

 If a department feels their request for variance was rejected without consideration, they can initiate an appeal.
 These requests for appeal will be reviewed by the PC Standards Committee on a monthly basis.
-The committee will report their recommendation to the department and to OIT.
+The committee will report their recommendation to the department and to ITS.
 Non-approved requests will not be sent to the Purchasing department.
 Records will be kept of variances that were permitted.
 These will be used as consideration in adopting new standard configurations.